There are many beautiful places to visit in Colombia.

 Besides beaches, there are lots of other things to do at San Andres Island.
 Be sure to go scuba diving (you can sign up for that here), snorkeling at Johnny Cay, walk the sandbar to Rocky Cay, see wild iguanas, have cocktails on the beach, and just simply relax!

-PRACTICAL INFORMATION: San Andres Island can only be reached by plane.
-Flights are cheap and depart regularly from various cities in Colombia including Cartagena and Bogota.
-Although return flights often will cost you less than $100 USD, keep in mind that you will have to pay a fee of 112,500 COP to visit the island.
+San Andres Island can only be reached by plane.
+Flights are cheap and depart regularly from various cities in Colombia, including Cartagena and Bogota.
+Keep in mind that you will have to pay a fee to visit the island.
 This fee is used to preserve and protect the island and is only a small price to pay to visit such a gorgeous place!

 While the beaches are nothing to write home about, the city is gorgeous and worth spending a few days exploring.